glennsl/reason-react-quick-start/quick-start.md

 ReasonJs.setInterval render 1000;
 ```

-Compared to our earlier component, not much fundamental has changed. `include ReactRe.Component` is now `include ReactRe.Component.Stateful`, we've defined a `state` type and a `getInitialState` function which takes `props` as its argument and returns the inital state.
+Compared to our earlier component, not much fundamental has changed. `include ReactRe.Component` is now `include ReactRe.Component.Stateful`, we've defined a `state` type and a `getInitialState` function which takes `props` as its argument and returns the initial state.

 There's not much use in state if it doesn't change, though.
 So let's get to that.